Custom Translator for beginners

 How is training material processed by Custom Translator?

-When you submit documents for training a custom translation system, the documents undergo a series of processing and filtering steps to prepare for training.
+To prepare for training, documents undergo a series of processing and filtering steps.
 These steps are explained below.
 Knowledge of the filtering process may help with understanding the sentence count displayed as well as the steps you can take to prepare training documents for training with Custom Translator.

 If your document isn't in XLIFF, XLSX, TMX, or ALIGN format, Custom Translator aligns the sentences of your source and target documents to each other, sentence-by-sentence.
 Translator doesn't perform document alignment—it follows your naming convention for the documents to find a matching document in the other language.
 Within the source text, Custom Translator tries to find the corresponding sentence in the target language.
 It uses document markup like embedded HTML tags to help with the alignment.